tarunnaithani/VolumeMaximization/Readme.txt

 BRIEF SUMMARY

+Volume Maximization Algorithm
-This is basic implementation of Market simulator catering to single stock and new limit orders only.
+	This is basic implementation of Volume Maximization Algorithm.
-It accepts orders and prints executions as well as order book whenever execution occurs.
+	It starts by creating a single sorted TreeSet with all bid and ask prices sorted in descending order to give priority to matching at higher price.
+It traverses the new price set for each price and calculates buy volume and sell volume available at that price.
+	Matching volume at a price is minimum of buy and sell volume at that price.
+If the matching volume is greater 	than previously found matching volume then it is picked as highest volume seen so far and price is stored as matching price.
+	At the end of traversal highest matching volume, if found, is returned along with price for the match as successful result.

+	Buy volume at a price, is sum of available quantity from all orders at price equal or greater than the given price.
+Similarly sell volume, is sum of available quantity from all orders at price equal or lower than given price.

+OrderBook data-structure
+	OrderBook maintains bid and ask prices in separate TreeSet, Bid prices are sorted in descending order while ask prices are sorted in ascending order (potentially to display top bid and ask price if needed).
+	For each Order added to OrderBook an OrderEntry object is created and a map of Order Id with OrderEntry is maintained for both Buy and Sell orders.
+	In addition to above for each price in Bid/ask, a separate HashMap of Price and first OrderEntry is maintained.
+	The first OrderEntry acts like HEAD of linked-list and contains link to next OrderEntry at that price level.
+	Any new order when added to book is added to end of the linked list to maintain time priority.

+	For example if buy orders were received as b1, b2 and b3 at same price P.
+	Then price P will have mapping to OrderEntry for b1 and internally b1 will contain link to b2 and similarly b2 will contain link to b3.

+Exchange Operations supported
+	-> accepts limit only orders for multiple stocks and runs price and quantity validations -> normalizes order price to decimal precision configured at exchange level -> maintains one Order Book for each symbol
+	-> Provides central place to run matching algorithm on the order book

+Problem Simulation
+	VolumeMaximizerSimulation class runs as Java application and is responsible for running simulation requested in problem set.
+	It starts by creating an exchange then sends buy and sell orders with configured time delay in between.
+	Quantity and prices for orders are drawn from Normal distribution with configured mean and standard deviation.
+	Once order sending operations to exchange are complete, VolumeMaximization Algorithm is run and if match is found, result is printed on console.

-It prints only one execution per match based on requirements.
-It can easily be altered to print execution per order The simulator runs as single threaded application and matching is triggered when order is received by the system.
+	The simulation runs as single threaded application and matching is triggered when order sending operations are complete.

-ConsoleMarketSimulator is the main class which brings together Console reader, Order cache and Order Book.
-It contains the Simulator logic,
- Step 1.
-Reads order using receiver
- Step 2.
-Tries to execute order based on available orders in the book Step 3.
-Prints executions and order book, if any executions occur

- OrderBook class contains functionality to accept order and maintain order book.
- It also matches order and creates executions.
- The order Book is maintained using a doubly linked list for each price level at Bid and Ask sides.

-OrderReceiver interface has been defined to standardize Input operations for order entry.
-ConsoleOrderReceiver is the sole implementation of the above interface to read order as console input.
-More implementation using network IO can be written when Simulator is used by OMS for testing.

-Output interface has not been defined as right now execution and printed along with order book when executions occurs.
-If needed printing of execution can be carried out by interface similar to input interface to cater to multiple input channels.
+IMPORTANT CLASSES
+	VolumeMaximizerSimulation - The main class which simulates the given problem set.
+	Parameters are defined as static variables and can be modified to change simulation

+	OrderBook - Maintains prices and order entries for buy and sell orders for a symbol at those price based on time priority within each price level.

+	Exchange - Provides basic order operations for the simulation like ensuring order book for different symbols, decimal precision and validating incoming order.
+It also provides central place to run matching algorithms on order books.

 SYSTEM LIMITATIONS
+	-> The code logs everything to Console

--> Current system does lot of Object creation during operation which will cause GC issues if used in load testing.
-If capacity requirements are deterministic then further tuning can be done to avoid Object creation during Simulator operation entirely.
+	-> Current system does lot of Object creation during operation which will cause GC issues if used in load testing.If capacity requirements are deterministic then further tuning can be done to avoid Object creation during simulation operation entirely.

--> Heap implementation uses Java priority queues which are not meant for low latency jobs.
-A custom implementation of Heap will increase the performance.

 TESTING
-->TestOrderBook can be used to run and test scenarios for OrderBook implementation

--> TestConsoleMarketSimulator can be used for testing console based input

--> ConsoleMarketSimulator contains main method to run simulator as Java application as well.
+-> VolumeMaximizationAlgTest contains test scenarios which simulates different order books and Matching Algorithm running on them

+-> ExchangeTest runs scenarios to test Exchange operations

+-> OrderBookTest contains all scenarios test for Order book implementation

+-> ExchangeutilsTest verifies the decimal to long and vice versa conversion in the code

+-> TestBase has common code like asserting order book after orders have been added to it, common create order methods for Buy and Sell orders